Keyboard shortcuts

 Lot postings

 After inferring cost basis, we identify and classify lot postings.
-A ptype tag is added to each classified posting to record its type: acquire, dispose, transfer-from, transfer-to, or gain.
+A _ptype tag is added to each classified posting to record its type: acquire, dispose, transfer-from, transfer-to, or gain (the last applies to user-written postings on Gain-type accounts; rgain and ugain, used on inferred postings, come later).

 (journalClassifyLotPostingstransactionClassifyLotPostings)